nutanix/libvfio-user/docs/vfio-user.rst

 This message is optional, as these mechanisms are performance features.

-In its reponse, the server specifies a set of sub-regions and the requested file descriptor notification mechanism to use for that sub-region.
-Each sub-region in the reponse message may choose to use a different method, as defined below.
+In its response, the server specifies a set of sub-regions and the requested file descriptor notification mechanism to use for that sub-region.
+Each sub-region in the response message may choose to use a different method, as defined below.
 The two mechanisms supported in this specification are ioeventfds and ioregionfds.

 A client should hook up the returned file descriptors with the notification method requested; when accesses are made to these sub-regions, the file